 A deciduous tree usually to 10 m, rarely taller.
-Bark greyish brown, smooth.
-Branchlets glabrous, purplish red or greenish, sometimes bloomed, turning darker.
-Buds, ovoid, with four pairs of scales.
-Leaves broadly pentagonal in outline, base subcordate to truncate, (three-) five lobed, 5–8 × 5–9 cm, lobes apically acute or acuminate, margins sharply serrulate, upper surface mid green, lower surface glossy green, glabrous except for tufts in vein axils; petiole 2.5–6 cm long, red or green, glabrous, autumn colours yellow to orange.
+Bark greyish-brown, smooth.
+Branchlets glabrous, purplish-red or greenish, sometimes bloomed, turning darker.
+Buds ovoid, with 4 pairs of scales.
+Leaves broadly pentagonal in outline, base subcordate to truncate, 3- to 5-lobed, 5–8 × 5–9 cm, lobes apically acute or acuminate, margins sharply serrulate, upper surface mid-green, lower surface glossy green, glabrous except for tufts in vein axils; petiole 2.5–6 cm long, red or green, glabrous, autumn colours yellow to orange.
 Inflorescence, terminal, corymbose.
-Flowers 5-merous, usually dioecious, pedicels long and slender, sepals and petals oblong to broadly ovate, sepals red, petals white, petals as long as sepals, stamens eight, inserted in the middle of the nectar disc.
-Samaras 2.5 to 3.5 cm long, wings spreading nearly horizontally.
+Flowers 5-merous, usually dioecious, pedicels long and slender, sepals and petals oblong to broadly ovate, sepals red, petals white, petals as long as sepals, stamens 8, inserted inside the nectar disc.
+Samaras 2.5–3.5 cm long, wings spreading nearly horizontally.
 Nutlets ovoid.
-Flowering May, with unfolding leaves, fruiting in October (van Gelderen et al. 1994; Xu et al. 2008).
+Flowering in May, with unfolding leaves, fruiting in October. (van Gelderen et al. 1994; Xu et al. 2008).

 Distribution China Anhui, Fujian, southern Gansu, Guizhou, southern Henan, western Hubei, Hunan, Jiangxi, southern Shaanxi, Sichuan, Yunnan, Zhejiang Taiwan (China) Central and northern regions

 Habitat Forests and valleys between 1000 and 2000 m asl.

 RHS Hardiness Rating H5

 Conservation status Least concern (LC)